 Second, in Experiment 2 only, we asked participants to rate the moral appropriateness of allocating the surplus using different types of information.
 One question asked about the appropriateness of exclusively using the information about the number of correct answers, and the other about the appropriateness of exclusively using the information about the monetary contributions.
 While the framing is slightly different, the ratings from these questions map directly onto the appropriateness of different fairness norms.
-Specifically, using only information about the meritocratic criterion, whereas using only the information about the monetary contributions results in a split consistent with the libertarian criterion.
+Specifically, using only information about the number of correct answers results in an allocation consistent with the meritocratic criterion, whereas using only the information about the monetary contributions results in a split consistent with the libertarian criterion.